 Get extra support

-If you’re struggling to cope physically, or emotionally, with your pregnancy - get some help.
-Whether it’s help with housework, or shopping, or - if you have other children - some childcare, try not to exhaust yourself.
+Get some help if you’re struggling to cope emotionally, or physically, with your pregnancy.
+Whether it’s help with housework, or shopping, or childcare.
+Try not to exhaust yourself.

 Sometimes it’s easier to talk to someone that doesn’t know you.
-It can be a space to voice all your worries and try to make sense, or control some of the negative thoughts you might be having.
-Ask your GP for a referral, or consider private counselling.
+Counselling can provide a safe space to voice all your worries and try to make sense of or control any negative thoughts.
+You may be able to refer your yourself to a local NHS counselling service or you could ask your GP for a referral.
+You could also pay for private counselling.

 Try complementary therapies